Today, we’re coming to you with a different type of post than we normally would.

 d.
 The brand has a TAG compliance officer and attends TAG annual training.

-This is great social media news for brands who are advertising on Pinterest (or who plan to advertise on the platform).
+This is great social media news for brands who are advertising their businesses on Pinterest (or who plan to advertise on the platform).

 Because it means Pinterest is prioritizing brand and user safety, meaning users will be more likely to click and buy.